-ACCOUNTING ACT include a number of significant estimates which are subject to uncertainties and rely on judgements.
+ACCOUNTING ACT include a number of significant estimates which are subject to uncertainties and rely on discretionary assessments.
 These e.g. include capitalised exploration costs, estimates of reserves as the basis for depreciation, decommissioning expenses based on estimates for costs to be incurred far into the future, and assessment of impairment charges on tangible fixed assets.

-The financial result for 2016 was a net income of NOK 57.4 billion, NOK 31.6 billion lower than in 2015.
-Net cash flow transferred to the government amounted to NOK 65.9 billion, compared with NOK 93.8 billion the previous year.
-Significantly lower oil and gas prices in 2016, compared with 2015, impacted both the cash flow and the financial result for the year.
-The price of oil averaged USD 361 per bbl in 2016, compared with USD 420 the previous
+The financial result for 2017 was a net income of NOK 98.9 billion, NOK 41.5 billion higher than in 2016.
+Net cash flow transferred to the state amounted to NOK 87.2 billion, compared with NOK 65.9 billion the previous year.
+Significantly higher oil and gas prices in 2017, compared with 2016, impacted both the cash flow and the financial result for the year.
+The price of oil averaged NOK 449 per bbl in 2017, compared with NOK 361 the previous year.
+The average price of gas was NOK 1.72 per scm in 2017, compared with NOK 1.62 per scm in 2016.
+Total production amounted to 1.110 million bbls of oil equivalent (o.e) per day, which was approx. 7 per cent higher than production in 2016.
+Gas production reached a record level in 2017, 13 per cent higher than in 2016.
+The increase is primarily due to higher, flexible gas production

-3 Ch./item 2440.30
+1 Ch./item 2440.30

-4 Ch./item 5440.24
+2 Ch./item 5440.24

-5 Ch./item 5440.80
+3 Ch./item 5440.80